kevinolega/callcentertrainingtips/_posts/2014-05-21-ccjob-application.md

 If you follow this process I am confident that you'll be able to sell your services well.

 Trivia: companies prefer people with sales abilities.
 If you become good at selling hiring managers would prefer you over candidates with higher educational credentials.
-The reason for that is sales people help the company make money.
+The reason for that is salespeople help the company make money.
 You would want to keep people in your life that help you make money right?

-The best sales people are prized like gems so wether you go for an official sales career or a different skill learning to sell is simply learning how to communicate a benefit in such a way that they would be inspired to take action immediately.
+The best salespeople are prized like gems so whether you go for an official sales career or a different skill learning to sell is simply learning how to communicate a benefit in such a way that they would be inspired to take action immediately.